Skip to content

 Open/Closed Principle

-New cases are added by extending small units, not editing the runner.
+Add new behavior by extending one abstraction, not by editing the runner.

 Use when: